 How to Fry Meatballs

-A little less healthy and much messier to make.
+A little less healthy and much messier to make but always delicious.

-Transfer meatballs to simmering marinara sauce and continue to simmer over low heat for 10-15 minutes, or until cooked through.
+- Simmer in your favorite sauce to finish cooking: Transfer the meatballs to simmering marinara, arrabbiata, or spaghetti sauce and continue to cook over low heat for 10-15 minutes, or until fully cooked.

 - With mashed potatoes and roasted vegetables like cauliflower, asparagus, and Brussels sprouts.

 - In your favorite soup.
-I love adding meatballs to soups.
-Try them in this Healthy Thai Veggie Soup or my popular Albondigas Soup Recipe.
+Try them in this healthy Thai veggie soup or my popular Albondigas soup recipe.

-- Once at room temperature, carefully transfer each to a small tray lined with parchment paper and place the tray in the freezer.
+- Transfer them to a small tray lined with parchment paper and place the tray in the freezer.

 - Allow meatballs to freeze for at least 2 hours.

-- Once frozen, transfer to a freezer-friendly ziplock bag, removing as much air as possible from the bag.
+- Once frozen, transfer to a freezer-friendly ziplock bag or airtight container, removing as much air as possible from the bag.

 - To thaw, transfer to the refrigerator overnight, or place the bag in a bowl of warm water (just make sure there are no holes!)
 Simmer in sauce, cook in casseroles, or serve as an appetizer!